Carillon: Range

 Since a carillon is seldom played in concert with other instruments, its bourdon may be any pitch—whichever is advantageous for the location and funds available; to simplify the writing and playing of music, keyboards often have a C-compass.
 As a result, many carillons are transposing instruments, especially those that are small, have many bells, or were constructed on limited funds.
-The transposition can be anywhere from down a perfect fourth to up an octave.
-In North America, an increasing number of new carillons have been installed in concert pitch as a result of the desire to establish the carillon as a full-fledged concert instrument.
+The transposition can vary from down a perfect fourth to up an octave.
+In North America, increasing numbers of new carillons have been installed in concert pitch as a result of the desire to establish the carillon as a full-fledged concert instrument.

 Many carillons, according to a C-compass, are missing the lowest C♯ and E♭ bells (equating to the second- and fourth-largest bells if they were included).
-The reason is often financial: by omitting these bells, the construction of a carillon can be reduced significantly, sometimes by 20 percent for large installations.
-Since the early 1900s, European installations will often reintroduce the E♭ bell, and instead of adding the C♯ bell, they will include a B♭ bell (which is a major second below the C-compass bell).
+The reason is often financial; by omitting these bells, the construction of a carillon can be reduced significantly, sometimes by 20% for large installations.
+Since the early 1900s, European installations often reintroduce the E♭ bell, and instead of adding the C♯ bell, they include a B♭ bell (which is a major second below the C-compass bell).